 Closing Thought

-Choosing a counseling partner isn’t about who shouts the loudest or boasts the best numbers—it’s about trust, transparency, and student-centered care.
+Choosing a counseling partner isn’t about who shouts the loudest or boasts the best numbers.
+It’s about trust, transparency, and student-centered care.
 Ask the hard questions.
 Read between the lines.
 Listen for sincerity instead of salesmanship.

 Because when you find a partner who keeps your student’s growth at the center, the rest starts to fall into place.
 As for us?
-That’s exactly what we do at InGenius: we help students thrive at the right schools, for the right reasons.
+That’s exactly what we do at InGenius Prep: we help students thrive at the right schools, for the right reasons.
 Reach out for your free consultation today.